Python-and-R-Forum-APD-Comms/Markdown-reports/README.md

 # Markdown-reports
 Guide on how to create documentation using Markdown in R or Python

-This is a initial Markdown template document in R to produce HTML output files.
+This is a Markdown template document in R to produce HTML output files.
 It is the best way to create documentation and produce Learning materials to share among R and Python developers.

 As we learn new ways to enrich this Markdown document, we will be adding new sections.
 To create a collection of tips and coding standards to expand our  projects documentation in a consistent and robust way.
 This ensures reproducibility of each analysis we discuss in this coding forum.